 The Master of Arts in Mental Health Counseling degree through the College of Pharmacy and Health Sciences at Belmont University is unique among contemporary counseling programs in that it embodies Christian and pastoral theological understanding of the care of human beings in addressing the depth and complexity of human suffering.
 This degree is intended as a process of formation, the formation of a professional self.
 The program seeks to guide the forming of professionals who will act with integrity in the world as agents of the ministries of healing and transformation serving individuals, couples, families, or larger groups.
 The program seeks to accomplish this goal through the integration of the wisdom, insight, and values of the Church's care of souls tradition with the knowledge, skills, and resources of contemporary scientific psychotherapy.
 This integration is woven into the design of every course of the program.
-In pursuing this goal, the degree is congruent with the mission and vision of Belmont University as "a student-centered Christian community providing an academically challenging education that empowers men and women of diverse backgrounds to engage and transform the world with disciplined intelligence, compassion, courage and faith."
+In pursuing this goal, the degree is congruent with the mission and vision of Belmont University as "a Christ-centered student focused community developing diverse leaders of purpose, character, wisdom and transformational mindset, eager and equipped to make the world a better place."
 As such, future school counselors will become not only multiculturally competent but also personally spiritually competent as they progress through coursework.
-Because personal insights regarding spiritual values and beliefs serves as a foundation for ethically serving others, this program helps students move toward spiritual and multicultural catharsis.
+Because personal insights regarding spiritual values and beliefs serve as a foundation for ethically serving others, this program helps students move toward spiritual and multicultural catharsis.
 In this way, future school counselors become more accepting of others and better able to advocate for oppressed students in the school system.